 As you can see, we will be providing a host of information that will be able to support your needs as a Catholic social worker.
 We look forward to you being a part of our association and hope you will join us in forwarding our mission in serving Jesus Christ.

-Mass will be celebrated for the intentions of Catholic Social Workers at St. Margaret of York Parish in Loveland, Ohio on the following dates:
+Masses will be celebrated at St. Margaret of York Parish in Loveland, OH for the intentions of Catholic Social Workers'.

 - Kathleen Neher, LISW-S, President/Co-Founder